churtado/getting_and_cleaning_data_project/README.md

 Also note that the tidy_dataset.csv file conserves the names of the original measures as found in the "features.txt" file.
 This was done to avoid having lenthy names, such as "activity and subject mean of variable XYZ".

-Finally, please note that the Code Book is included in this file.
+Finally, please note that the Code Book is included in this repository with the necessary modifications.

 #Installation
 To install the script, download it from github (provide a link) into the working directory of your installation of R.